OROY97/CIND820-OR/README.md

 [Quantiles for cancer incidence were created](https://github.com/OROY97/CIND820-OR/blob/1117ae88d1a14552956481c2849766c92624953f/PROJECT820.rmd#L107-L111) but have yet to be used.

-Next the dataset was [stratified](https://github.com/OROY97/CIND820-OR/blob/1117ae88d1a14552956481c2849766c92624953f/PROJECT820.rmd#L150-L169) into different geographic regions across Canada.
-Provincial borders were considered as there are provincial healthcare differences, but the local geography such as oceans, forest, plains, northern longitude etc. This lead to six different datasets:
+Next the dataset was [stratified](https://github.com/OROY97/CIND820-OR/blob/1117ae88d1a14552956481c2849766c92624953f/PROJECT820.rmd#L150-L169) into different geographic regions from across Canada.
+Provincial borders were considered as there are provincial healthcare differences, but the local geography such as oceans, forest, plains, northern longitude etc also impact chosen geographic regions.
+Doing this also ensured an adequate amount of observations for analysis.
+This lead to six different datasets:
 >[Ontario](https://github.com/OROY97/CIND820-OR/blob/R-code/cancer_ON.csv)
 >[Quebec](https://github.com/OROY97/CIND820-OR/blob/R-code/cancer_QC.csv)
 >[British Columbia](https://github.com/OROY97/CIND820-OR/blob/R-code/cancer_BC.csv)